-- Where an employee of an employer, working under a contract of service to the employer, carries out in accordance with the terms of that contract one of the activities described in this chapter, it is that employer that will come within the definition of intermediary. - Where a partner carries out in accordance with the terms of their partnership agreement one of the activities described in this chapter on behalf of that partnership, the partnership will come within the definition of intermediary.
+Where an employee of an employer, working under a contract of service to the employer, carries out in accordance with the terms of that contract one of the activities described in this chapter, it is that employer that will come within the definition of intermediary.

-52 The meaning of "residence for tax purposes" is covered in Chapter 2
+53 The meaning of "residence for tax purposes" is covered in Chapter 2.

-53 The definition of "person" is provided in Appendix I.
+54 The definition of "person" is provided in Appendix I.

-Where an individual is genuinely seconded by his/her employer to work for another person and in the course of that secondment carries out one of the activities described below in accordance with the terms of the secondment agreement, the person who is hosting the secondee will come within the definition of intermediary54.
+- Where a partner carries out in accordance with the terms of their partnership agreement one of the activities described in this chapter on behalf of that partnership, the partnership will come within the definition of intermediary. - Where an individual is genuinely seconded by his/her employer to work for another person and in the course of that secondment carries out one of the activities described below in accordance with the terms of the secondment agreement, the person who is hosting the secondee will come within the definition of intermediary55.